rfabbri/vxl-1/README.md

 git co master       # or use an earlier branch up to which you want to integrate upstream git co -b vxd-integration git branch vxd-master-integration vxd-master   # so we don't mess up vxd-master
-# Take note of the latest merge you did from VXD to the monorepo's master
+# Take note of the latest merge you did from VXD to the monorepo's master, you
+# need to skip it

 # Rebase from vxd-master all the way up to the monorepo's master, picking and
 # adapting the relevant commits automatically
+git rebase -s subtree -Xsubtree=vxd --onto vxd-master-integration vxd-master-merge vxd-integration

+# Transplant initial-ref to vxd-integration's monorepo commits adapted on top of
+# vxd-master-integration, turning into subrepo commits
+# Note that initial-ref must skip the last merge
-git rebase -s subtree -Xsubtree=vxd --onto vxd-master-integration latest-merge-sha vxd-integration
+git rebase -s subtree -Xsubtree=vxd --onto vxd-master-integration initial-ref vxd-integration

+# If there is a merge commit with conflict, I had to:
+git cherry-pick -x --strategy=subtree -Xsubtree=vxd/ -m 2 SHA1OFMERGE
+# where for -m I tried 1 and 2 until I got it right.
+Triple-checked the tree
+state is the same.

 # check from git log or gitk if that generates a commit with the wrong prefix,
 # if so, remove the branch and redo